Yarmouth Port, Massachusetts

-Yarmouth Port is a census-designated place (CDP) in the town of Yarmouth in Barnstable County, Massachusetts, United States.
-The population was 5,320 at the 2010 census.
+Yarmouth Port (or Yarmouthport) is a census-designated place (CDP) in the town of Yarmouth in Barnstable County, Massachusetts, United States.
+As of the 2020 census, Yarmouth Port had a population of 5,403.

 Yarmouth Port was home to the original Christmas Tree Shops until its closing in 2007.
 The town is home to the international headquarters of IFAW.

 Geography

 Yarmouth Port is located in the northern part of the town of Yarmouth at (41.704633, −70.220923).
 It is bordered to the north by Cape Cod Bay, to the east by the town of Dennis, and to the west by the town of Barnstable.
 U.S. Route 6, the Mid-Cape Highway, is to the south, beyond which are the CDPs of South Yarmouth and West Yarmouth.

 According to the United States Census Bureau, the Yarmouth Port CDP has a total area of 16.76 sqkm, of which 15.65 sqkm is land, and 1.11 sqkm (6.86%) is water.